 As your instructor for this course, I will make every effort to answer your email questions in a timely manner.
-My goal is to respond to a question within 24 hours of receiving it Monday through Thursday between the hours of 9am and 7pm, and on Psychology Friday between 9am and noon.
-Outside of these times I will reply only if I happen to visit the course site.
+My goal is to respond to a question within 24 hours of receiving it Monday through Thursday between the hours of 9am and 7pm, and on Friday between 9am and noon.
+Emails sent to me over the weekend will be answered on Monday.
 Note that this response time is only applicable to email questions, not to graded assignments.

-I will also hold online office hours on our Canvas website.
-Instructions for participating in online office hours is available in the Getting Started folder.
-All email communication must be done through the Canvas learning system during the quarter.
-My regular BC email is only in the event of an emergency when Canvas is down.
-No communication regarding course work or grades will be sent to your personal, non-Bellevue College, email accounts.
+I will hold online office hours through our Canvas website.
+Instructions for participating in online office hours are available in the Getting Started module.
+All email communication must be done through Canvas during the quarter.
+Please do not email me at my regular BC email account where it could get lost among the excessive amount of other emails I receive there.
+To protect your privacy, no communication regarding course work or grades will be sent to your personal, non-Bellevue College, email accounts.